Become a Resident Advisor (R/A) at Rainy Hall

 - Failure to follow policies may result in immediate termination.

-Resident Advisors will receive a private room and board as compensation for their services.
+Resident Advisors will receive room and board (in a double room) as compensation for their services.

 Failure to meet job requirements may result in disciplinary procedures including written warnings, probation and termination depending on the seriousness of the violation.
 RAs are considered casual employees and may be reassigned or terminated without cause.